Exploring Nonlinear Pathway in Parameter Space for Machine Unlearning: Mode Connectivity Unlearning

-where $\bm{m}_r^{i}$ is the binary mask for the $i$-th parameter in whole mask $\bm{m}$, and $\|\cdot\|_2$ denotes the $L_2$-norm over each parameter. $L_2$-norm reflects the Euclidean length of gradient vectors, making it more sensitive to parameters with larger impacts.
-The denominator $|\bm{\theta}_o^i|$ represents the element number in the $i$-th parameter of $\bm{\theta}_o$, i.e., $\bm{\theta}_o^i$, ensuring fair importance calculation across parameters with different sizes.
-The element-wise indicator function $\mathbb{0}(\cdot > \gamma_{k_r})$ assigns a zero vector to $\bm{m}_r^i$ if the average importance of this parameter exceeds the threshold $\gamma_{k_r}$, and otherwise an all-ones vector.
+\paragraph{Filtering based on $\train_r$.} We first utilize the gradient of the retaining loss with respect to the original model $\bm{\theta}_o$ on the retaining dataset $\train_r$.
+A fraction $k_r$ of the parameters is selected for exclusion, where these parameters exhibit an importance above a quantile-based threshold $\gamma_{k_r}$.
+The formulated equation is as follows, where $\bm{m}_r^{i}$ is the binary mask for the $i$-th parameter in whole mask $\bm{m}$, and $\|\cdot\|_2$ denotes the $L_2$-norm over each parameter. $L_2$-norm reflects the Euclidean length of gradient vectors, making it more sensitive to parameters with larger impacts.
+The denominator $|\bm{\theta}_o^i|$ represents the element number in the entire $i$-th parameter of $\bm{\theta}_o$, i.e., $\bm{\theta}_o^i$, ensuring fair importance calculation across parameters with different sizes.
+The indicator function $\mathbb{0}(\cdot > \gamma_{k_r})$ assigns a zero vector to $\bm{m}_r^i$ if the average importance of this parameter exceeds the threshold $\gamma_{k_r}$, and otherwise an all-ones vector.

-\paragraph{Reserving based on $\train_f$.} Following the filtering step, which removes parameters that are highly influential for the retaining dataset, we further refine the mask by selecting parameters based on the gradient of the forgetting loss,

-Similarly, the threshold $\gamma_k$ is determined by selecting the top-$k$ percentile of normalized gradient $L_2$ norms across parameters.
-The element-wise indicator function $\mathbb{1}(\cdot > \gamma_k)$ assigns an all-one vector to the entire $i$-th parameter $\bm{\theta}_o^i$ if its importance exceeds the threshold $\gamma_k$.
+\paragraph{Reserving based on $\train_f$.} After filtering, which removes parameters that are highly influential for $\train_r$, we further refine the mask by selecting parameters based on the gradient of the forgetting loss, Similarly, the threshold $\gamma_k$ is determined by selecting the top-$k$ percentile of normalized gradient $L_2$ norms across parameters.
+The indicator function $\mathbb{1}(\cdot > \gamma_k)$ assigns an all-one vector to the entire $i$-th parameter $\bm{\theta}_o^i$ if its importance exceeds the threshold $\gamma_k$.
+Overall, our parameter mask is applied at the level of parameter tensors, each associated with a named parameter in the model.
+These typically correspond to components within submodules, such as the weights of a convolutional kernel or an attention projection matrix.
+A detailed experimental comparison between our masking strategy and existing element-wise masking strategies is provided in Figure~\ref{tab:mask_strategies} in Appendix~\ref{app:ex}.